lso2/wp-fast-remote-deploy/README.md

 - Download the repo and drop it directly into your root, so that the .bat file and config file are in the same folder as your plugin folder.
 - Configure the config.sh file by adding your real paths and server details.
 - In the config file:
-	- **Set TYPE** to "plugin" or "theme" depending on what you're deploying
+	- **Auto-detection handles TYPE** - Right-click menu now automatically detects plugin vs theme
 	- Include the folder name like your-plugin-folder-name or your-theme-folder-name in FOLDER_NAME
 	- Update the local and remote backup paths
 	- Set up your ssh connection